-The majority of the Group's employees are older than 44.
+55% of the employees included in the study were over 44 years old.
 However, numerous business activities require knowledge and expertise that must be handed down before older generations retire.

 SKILLS DEVELOPMENT

 In response to an ever-changing market and new technologies, the Group's companies must be flexible in order to adapt quickly to demand.
 This means supporting and anticipating the transformation of business activities and the way in which work is structured.